freemocap/documentation/docs/index.md

 - Support FreeMoCap by [donating to our non-profit](https://freemocap.org/about-us.html#donate) that supports our work!
 ## Troubleshooting?

-If you run into trouble, your best bet is to either:

 - If you run into an issue using the software itself, post an issue on our GitHub, here: [https://github.com/freemocap/freemocap/issues](https://github.com/freemocap/freemocap/issues)
 - If there's an error in our documentation, post an issue on our documentation repository, here: [https://github.com/freemocap/documentation/issues](https://github.com/freemocap/documentation/issues)